beneliezer/server/README.md

 Avoid submitting massive pull requests.
 Separate submissions into easily digestible elements, such as core systems code and data entry aspects.
 This makes the review process more manageable.

 3. **Professional Communication**
-Refrain from becoming combative in pull request comments.
-For extensive discussions, engage LSB in the Private Servers discord.
-Keep pull request comments clean and professional to foster a positive and constructive atmosphere.
+Refrain from becoming combative in pull requests and issues.
+For extensive discussions, engage LSB first in their [Discussions Forum](https://github.com/LandSandBoat/server/discussions).
+Occasionally you may find upstream developers on the Private Servers discord.
+Keep all communications clean and professional to foster a positive and constructive atmosphere.

 4. **Representing the Organization**
 Remember that you represent CatsAndBoats.
 Uphold our reputation by maintaining a positive image.
 Avoid suggestive imagery or text in public-facing profiles.
 A positive standing in the community is crucial for collaboration.